WORKSHOPS

 Participation Limited to 20.
 Available on a first-come, first-serve basis.
 Sign up here.

-Vytautas Bucionis, Composer and Ornithologist; Florian Grond, Immersive Sound Recordist, Canada
+Vytautas Bucionis, Composer and Ornithologist; Florian Grond, Immersive Sound Recordist, Professor and Co-Director Centre for Sensory Studies, Concordia University, Montreal.

 Join us in Boston for a unique transnatural experience as Vytautas Bucionis, a composer and ornithologist, and Florian Grond, an immersive sound recordist, guide participants through the city’s soundscape.
 This workshop begins with a soundwalk, where attendees, led by Bucionis and Grond, will explore urban environments to listen to and record Boston’s diverse birdlife.
 Participants will gain insight into the practice of sound mapping and field recording, uncovering the hidden musicality of nature within an urban setting.
 Following the soundwalk, we transition into a musical workshop equipped with a keyboard and sound system.
 Vytautas Bucionis will lead an improvisational session, integrating the day’s recordings with piano, bringing natural sounds and musical improvisation into conversation with each other.
 In this interactive session, participants engage with the natural and acoustic environment, and will be creating a collective musical piece.